geekcoders-community/InnoVAite/README.md

 ## 📂 Repository Contents

 1. **Machine Learning Notebook**
-   - A complete Jupyter Notebook (`ML_Notebook.ipynb`) with all the code used in the event.
+   - A complete Jupyter Notebook (`hands_on.ipynb`) with all the code used in the event.
    - Explore and run the ML models to deepen your understanding of Machine Learning concepts.

 2. **Event Presentation**